What You Can Do with Stand Up Paddling

 Like a sea kayak or canoe, you can outfit your SUP to carry gear for overnight trips.
 Trips work best on longer boards which are easier and faster to paddle and can carry more gear.

-I started a race in 2012 that occurs in the summer on Monday evenings May – September which benefits the Ballard Elks Scholarship Fund.
+I started a race in 2012 which is now run by the Ballard Elks Paddling Club.
+It occurs in the summer on Monday evenings May – September and benefits the Ballard Elks Scholarship Fund.
 We raise nearly $3k every summer.

-There a few race divisions – Surf style for boards are the most common type of SUP that resemble surf boards.
+Race divisions include: Surf style for boards are the most common type of SUP that resemble surf boards.
 Then 12’-6” or stock class.
 And 14 foot and finally, Unlimited for boards longer than 14 foot.

 SUP Endurance Racing

 In 2017, Orcas Island based paddler Karl Kruger race his 17 foot sup in the 750 mile Race to Alaska.
 Launching from Port Townsend, WA, he paddled to Ketchikan Alaska in 14 days.
 In the same year, Chris Bertish paddled a modified SUP across the Atlantic ocean in less than 90 days.